embEDUx/documentation/src/usage/rootfs/configuration.yml.md

 `---` in the first line of the file is necessary syntax which indicates YAML-files, and must not be removed.

-To demonstrate a **minima working example** this guide provides a slimmed down version of the [systemd-rootfs specification](examples/systemd/configuration.yml) taken from the actual setup at the HTWG.
+To demonstrate a **minimal working example** this guide provides a slimmed down version of the [systemd-rootfs specification](examples/systemd/configuration.yml) taken from the actual setup at the HTWG.